 Indeed, you could make a strong case that the real horror in Hereditary is not its supernatural elements, but the lingering fear of an unwell parent.
 Specifically, the fear of a parent who worries that they’ll pass their mental illness onto their child.
 The subtext of this and how it was handled brought me to tears at parts.
 The director, Ari Aster, has stated in an interview with IndieWire from where he drew inspiration:

 Aster wriggles away from any inquiries about the plot’s personal origins.
 “I don’t feel comfortable being explicit about it,” he said, repeating a line that has become a mantra in interviews.
 “It’s easier for me not to go into detail.
 I was more pulling from feelings than experiences.”

 Aster may not be comfortable going into detail, but it doesn’t change the fact that he’s done a phenomenal job with this story.

 While this film was visually gorgeous and a treat for the senses, it was far too scary to enjoy.

 Hereditary became “too real” through the vehicle of family trauma, and when that veneer of the fantastical is stripped away from a horror film—when you are watching events that genuinely feel like they could happen to you—then the dividing line between fiction and reality falls apart.
 There’s one scene in Hereditary after the second tragedy strikes that will genuinely haunt me for ages.

 Upon its release, Hereditary was overwhelmingly praised by critics, and since then it has continued to gain admiration.
 It’s director has a new horror film coming out in July 2019 called Midsommar.
-You can check out the trailer below.
+You can check out the trailer above.